On the Monodromy Invariant Hermitian Form for $A$-Hypergeometric Systems: Monodromy

 \section{Monodromy}

-Given an $A$-hypergeometric system with solution space $V$.
-Any non-zero solution in $V$ remains a non-zero solution if we analytically continue it around some cycle.
-This means that analytic continuation along some cycle $c$ induces a linear map $\phi_{c}: V \rightarrow V$.
+In this section we consider an $A$-hypergeometric system with solution space $V$.
+Any non-zero solution in $V$ remains a non-zero solution if we analytically continue it around some loop.
+This means that analytic continuation along some loop $c$ induces a linear map $\phi_{c}\colon V \rightarrow V$.
 All the possible elements $\phi_{c}$ give the monodromy group.
 Seeing the elements $\phi_{c}$ as matrices, then the monodromy group will depend on a choice of basis.
-In our case this basis will be a space of Mellin-Barnes solutions.
+In our case this basis will be given by Mellin--Barnes solutions $\tilde{M}_1,\dots,\tilde{M}_D$.